Dick Gregory: Cultural references

-Never forget in the story of Jesus, the hero was killed by the state."

-A documentary film about the life of Dick Gregory entitled The One and Only Dick Gregory written and directed by Andre Gaines made its world premiere at the Tribeca Film Festival on June 19, 2021, and was released on Showtime television on July 4, 2021.
-The film was heralded by critics and rated Certified Fresh on Rotten Tomatoes with a 100% critics' score.
+A documentary film about the life of Gregory entitled The One and Only Dick Gregory written and directed by Andre Gaines made its world premiere at the Tribeca Film Festival on June 19, 2021, and was released on Showtime television on July 4, 2021.
+The film was heralded by critics and rated on Rotten Tomatoes with a 100% critics' score.